Passenger train derails in Manitoba with 12 on board, no serious injuries

-MACGREGOR, Man. - RCMP say a Via Rail passenger train has derailed west of Winnipeg with a dozen people on board.
+MACGREGOR, Man. - VIA Rail says an investigation is underway to determine why a passenger train went off the tracks west of Winnipeg with a dozen people on board.

-They say passengers and crew are being assessed but do not appear to be seriously injured.
+Emergency crews assessed seven passengers and five crew members at the scene, but RCMP say they did not appear to be seriously injured.

 The derailment happened about 6:45 a.m. roughly 15 kilometres north of the community of MacGregor.